 Sam KLEIN, MMA student

 I am a master’s candidate in the UW’s School of Marine Environmental Affairs.
 I am interested in studying human interactions with coastal ecosystems and the restoration of these dynamic habitats.
 I am currently working on a project monitoring the effectiveness of artificial floating wetlands as a restoration technique in the industrialized Duwamish River.

 James Lee, MMA student

-(he/him) I am a Washington Sea Grant Science Communications Fellow and a master’s student in UW’s School of Marine and Environmental Affairs.
+(he/him) I am a past Washington Sea Grant Science Communications Fellow and a master’s candidate in UW’s School of Marine and Environmental Affairs.
 I’m passionate about nearshore restoration work for the value it brings to ecosystems and the connections it fosters between people and their shorelines.
-I work with FRESH Lab colleagues on a floating wetlands installation in the Lower Duwamish Waterway to see if it will provide critical ecosystem functions.
-I am also part of a team investigating changes in gene expression when eelgrass is infected with wasting disease.
+I work with FRESH Lab colleagues to gauge the efficacy and feasibility of living shorelines techniques for restoration of the lower Duwamish River.
+I am also part of a team investigating changes in eelgrass gene expression post-disease exposure.